WnP/InstallFlash/README.md

 - [xz](http://tukaani.org/xz/): to extract archives
 - [gcc](https://gcc.gnu.org/): to create the fake glibc

-both are available in Alpine main repo, so
+all are available in Alpine main repo, so

 ```
-$ apk add go xz
+$ apk add go xz gcc
 ```

 and you're done